Andy Engman

 Andrew Alfons Engman (November 21, 1911 – July 16, 2004) was a Swedish/Finnish cartoon animator.
-Engman worked for Walt Disney Studios in Burbank, California, from the animating of Snow White and the Seven Dwarfs (1937 film) to the completion of The Jungle Book (1967 film), about 1937 to 1971.
-He started out as an "In-Betweener" animator.
-He did some Donald Duck and Goofy cartoons as a character animator, and went on to being a special effects animator.
-Later he went into production in a middle management position.
+Engman worked for Walt Disney Studios in Burbank, California, from the animating of Snow White and the Seven Dwarfs (1937 film) to the completion of The Jungle Book (1967 film), from 1937 to 1971.
+He started as an "In-Betweener" animator.
+He did some Donald Duck and Goofy cartoons as a character animator and became a special effects animator.
+Later, he went into production in a middle management position.
 He also worked on the effect animations of Make Mine Music (1946) and the layout of Der Fuehrer's Face (1943).